-The Group periodically receives consideration from certain suppliers, representing rebates for products sold and rebates that are depending on reaching minimum purchase thresholds for a specified period.
+The Group periodically receives consideration from certain suppliers, representing rebates for sold out products or purchased products from supplier for a specified period.
 The Group considers those rebates as a reduction to costs of inventory when the amounts are reliably measurable.